Healthy Oatmeal Chocolate Chip Cookies are gluten-free, dairy-free, naturally sweetened, and made in one bowl with simple pantry ingredients.

 Healthy Oatmeal Chocolate Chip Cookies

-Healthy Oatmeal Chocolate Chip Cookies are gluten-free, dairy-free, low in sugar, and mixed up in just one bowl with pantry staples!
+Healthy Oatmeal Chocolate Chip Cookies are gluten-free, dairy-free, naturally sweetened, and mixed up in one bowl with simple, everyday ingredients.

 Prep Time: 20 minutes